MagicDuck/grug-far.nvim/README.md

 ## 🚀 Usage

 ### Opening and editing
 You can open a new *grug-far.nvim* vertical split buffer with the `:GrugFar` command.
+In visual mode, the command will pre-fill the search string with the current visual selection.
-But possibly best to map a keybind to it for easy triggering.
+Possibly best to map a keybind to it for easy triggering.
 Since it's *just a buffer*, you can edit in it as you see fit.
 The UI will try to guide you along and recover gracefully if you do things like `ggVGd` (delete all lines).
 Ultimately it leaves the power in your hands, and in any case recovery is just a few `u` taps away.